apiato/documentation/docs/components/optional-components/repository/criteria.md

 > To learn more about Criterias and the L5 Repository package,
 > please refer to its [documentation](https://github.com/andersao/l5-repository).

-Criterias are specialized classes designed to encapsulate and apply query conditions when fetching data from a database using a [Repository](repositories.md).
+Criteria are specialized classes designed to encapsulate and apply query conditions when fetching data from a database using a [Repository](repositories.md).
-Unlike adding query conditions directly to a Repository or as a scope within a Model, Criterias offer distinct advantages.
+Unlike adding query conditions directly to a Repository or as a scope within a Model, Criteria offer distinct advantages.

-With Criterias, you can define query conditions in a reusable and shareable way.
+With Criteria, you can define query conditions in a reusable and shareable way.
 This means
-that a single query condition can be defined once and then utilized across multiple Models and Repositories in your application.
+that a single query condition can be defined once and then used across multiple Models and Repositories in your application.
 This approach offers the flexibility to create query conditions once and apply them consistently anywhere in your application, enhancing code reusability and maintainability.

 ## Rules

-- All container-specific Criterias MUST be placed in the `app/Containers/{Section}/{Container}/Data/Criterias` directory.
+- All container-specific Criteria MUST be placed in the `app/Containers/{Section}/{Container}/Data/Criterias` directory.
-- All general Criterias MUST be placed in the `app/Ship/Criterias` directory.
+- All general Criteria MUST be placed in the `app/Ship/Criteria` directory.
-- All Criterias MUST extend the `App\Ship\Parents\Criterias\Criteria` class.
+- All Criteria MUST extend the `App\Ship\Parents\Criteria\Criteria` class.
   - The parent extension SHOULD be aliased as `ParentCriteria`.
 - Every Criteria MUST have an `apply` method.
 - A Criteria MUST not contain any extra code.
 If it needs data, the data MUST be passed to it.